 Once you reach the canal, a passage on the right between the harbor office and the lifeguards' cooperative allows to enter the harbor.

-Among the other ships, you can see the ancient fishermen's boats with their typical lugsails ("vele al terzo") and iconic designs used to distinguish the different Cervia's families.
+Among the other ships, you can see the ancient fishermen's boats with their typical lugsails ("vele al terzo") and iconic designs used to distinguish Cervia's different families.

-By going back the same way, next to a trait of rocky beach and the sound of the rolling waves, you'll reach Borgomarina along the canal.
-It's an old-fashioned colorful fishermen village, lively with street markets during the long summer evenings.
+By going back the same way, next to a stretch of rocky beach and the sound of the rolling waves, you'll reach Borgomarina along the canal.
+It's an old-fashioned colorful fishermen's village, lively with street markets during the long summer evenings.

-Before reaching the Pantofla, the charming fishermen club, you should turn to the right and see the old Cervia's lighthouse, built in 1875 during a time when it faced the coast directly.
+Before reaching the Pantofla, the charming fishermen's club, you should turn to the right and see the old Cervia lighthouse, built in 1875 during a time when it faced the coast directly.

 The next stop is the Salt Storehouse.
 In the past the salt-workers sailed upriver to preserve their salt inside it, nowadays the Storehouse is the location of MUSA, the salt museum and keeper of an important part of Cervia's history.

 Thanks to the work and dedication of the Civiltà Salinara cultural group enthusiasts you can admire documents, tools and photos that let you experience the history of the salt pan.

 After exploring MUSA the journey continues in the same fashion just outside the city, to discover the salt pan and its beautiful natural heritage: a place full of opportunities to admire a unique landscape in a variety of ways.